This inverter calculator will help you correctly size your inverter for the daily load of your AC appliances in your camper.

 Mark up the AC components to calculate the inverter size needed.

-The aim of the calculation to size the inverter so it can handle the AC devices you will run.
+The calculation aims to size the inverter so it can handle the AC devices you will run.

-It’s important to understand the inverter is sized to cope with load at any one time.
+It’s important to understand that the inverter is sized to cope with load at any one time.

-Even if you’ll only use your powerful hairdryer for a few minutes every couple of days, add it to the list so we can size an inverter to handle it.
+Even if you only use your powerful hairdryer for a few minutes every couple of days, add it to the list so we can size an inverter to handle it.

 How do I know if my appliance is AC or DC?

-The labels or specification of most appliances state whether it is AC or DC.
+The labels or specifications of most appliances state whether it is AC or DC.

 How do I find the watts of each device?

-The watts of most devices can be found either printed on the device, in the operating manual or the manufacturer’s website online.
+The watts of most devices can be found either printed on the device, in the operating manual, or on the manufacturer’s website online.

-Sometimes, products list the power usage in current (i.e amps).
-In this case, use the wattage calculator at the top of the inverter calculator above to convert the current and volts to watts.
+Sometimes, products list the power usage in current (i.e. amps).
+In this case, use the wattage calculator above to convert the current and volts to watts.

 I have more than 5 devices.
 What shall I do?